Life Lines

 • Where the incident has occurred

-• State the assessment outcome i.e not breathing
+• State the assessment outcome, i.e not breathing

-• State reason for outcome, i.e choking
+• State the reason for the outcome, i.e choking

 The Aims Of First Aid